lameroot/qradmin/src/main/webapp/static/modern/sass/var/Readme.md

 This folder contains Sass files defining Sass variables corresponding to classes included in the application's JavaScript code build when using the modern toolkit.
-By default, files in this folder are mapped to the application's root namespace, 'QrAdmin' in the same way as `"QrAdmin/sass/src"`.
+By default, files in this folder are mapped to the application's root namespace, 'PayAdmin' in the same way as `"PayAdmin/sass/src"`.